aiven/devportal/docs/platform/howto/project-support-center.rst

 Create a support ticket
 ~~~~~~~~~~~~~~~~~~~~~~~~

-You can create and track support tickets in the Aiven Support Center.
-For other services included in your support tier - such as business reviews or disaster recovery planning - contact the sales team at sales@Aiven.io.

 #.
 In the `Aiven Console <https://console.aiven.io/>`_, click **Support**.

 #.
 Click **Go to Aiven Support Center**.